-Last published in 2015, this new, third edition of the Guide is significantly expanded, with 13 new chapters reflecting the wholesale reform of the litigation landscape over the past few years.
+The new, third edition of our most popular guide is significantly expanded, with 13 new chapters reflecting the wholesale reform of the litigation landscape over the past few years.

 An invaluable tool for claims handlers

 Leading experts from our UK offices have created a practitioner’s handbook that is an invaluable tool for claims handlers.
-We offer advice on tactics and best practice, drawn from our wealth of experience and depth of relationships.
+It offers advice on tactics and best practice, drawn from our wealth of experience and depth of relationships.

-Our Guide’s clear and concise style gives you practical hints and tips for all key areas of claims handling.
-The handbook is applicable for everyday use, as well as being a reference guide for problem solving and business strategy.
+The Guide’s clear and concise style gives you practical hints and tips for all key areas of claims handling.
+It is applicable for everyday use, as well as being a reference guide for problem solving and business strategy.
 It aims to help readers to become more independent from, rather than more reliant on, their lawyers.

 Kennedys’ Claims Handling Guide is very substantive and manages to achieve a good balance between being academically authoritative and practical to access.
-It’s full of in-depth knowledge and useful reminds.
+It’s full of in-depth knowledge and useful reminders.

 Peter Smith, Claims Director, ERS